Send the link below via email or IMCopy

 3. The three go into a room with a chair that has electrodes strapped to it.
 The learner is told to sit in the chair.
 Electrodes are attached to the learner, and straps are fitted on to the learner to prevent him from leaving.

 4. The task is explained by the experimenter.
 The learner has to remember a series of word pairs e.g. BLUE HOUSE.
-The teacher will give a word to the learner and then 4 options (ABCD).
+During the memory test, the teacher will give a word to the learner and then 4 options (ABCD).
 The learner has to decide which of the 4 options correctly corresponds to the word.
 The learner answers by pushing one of the buttons (ABCD).

 6. The teacher and experimenter leave the